EmotionalTrader/Intraday-Trading-Tools/README.md

 ---

 ## 📦 What this repo contains
-- Product page(s) and sanitized reports/images
+- Product page(s) and reports/images
 - Announcements and updates
 - Contact instructions